johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.24 Emergency Operations.md

 1. [[FAR 91.3 PIC Responsibility and Authority]]
 3. What is an emergency?
 When should you declare one?
 	1. When the outcome of the flight is in doubt
-4. Note: Will cover instrument failures (vacuum or pitot-static system) later.
+4. Instrument failures (vacuum or pitot-static system)
 5. Fire
 	1. Engine fire
 		1. In air - Emergency Descent (this is the rapid descent procedure)